Jack McKeon: Manager of Padres and Reds

 On the eve of spring training, the Reds electrified their fans by acquiring superstar center fielder Ken Griffey Jr. — a Cincinnati native and son of the Reds' coach and former star — in a trade with the Seattle Mariners.

 Griffey hit 40 home runs, but the Reds posted a disappointing 85–77 record and finished ten games behind the Cardinals.
 After the season ended, McKeon was relieved of his managerial duties.
+He was the last Reds manager to post a winning season until Dusty Baker in 2010.